matijakolaric-com/django-music-publisher/docs/installation.rst

 Digital Ocean is the recommended provider.

+All three providers described below deploy DMP as a web application backed by PostgreSQL.
+No background worker or scheduled CWR job is required.
+Exports below the configured limit are generated automatically; larger exports are started manually through the web interface or with ``generatecwr``.
+After the first successful deployment, create a Django superuser and use the environment variables described in `settings`_.

 Digital Ocean
 ----------------------

+**Provider and data jurisdiction:** DigitalOcean is a US company.
+You choose the server region when creating the application; European regions include Frankfurt, Amsterdam, and London, while DigitalOcean also operates regions in the US and other countries.
+Hosting the application in Europe does not remove the provider from US jurisdiction.
+The US CLOUD Act and other US laws may therefore apply to data held by DigitalOcean, even when the selected servers are in Europe.

 Minimal monthly cost is $5 for the application, $7 for the database, so $12 in total.
 Optional $5 for file storage is only required for experimental features.